apache/activemq-artemis/docs/user-manual/en/using-server.md

 under the `/var/lib` directory.
 For example, to create an instance at `/var/lib/mybroker`, run the following commands in your command line shell:

+Before the broker is used, a broker *instance* must be created.
+This process requires the use of the [Command Line Interface](using-cli.md) which is better explained in its own chapter.

+In the following example a broker instance named mybroker will be created.

 ```sh
 cd /var/lib
 ${ARTEMIS_HOME}/bin/artemis create mybroker